davesantos/tumblr-boilerplate/README.md

-Tumblr Boilerplate 0.1 beta
+Tumblr Boilerplate 0.1.1 beta
 ===========================

 This is a fully constructed template to help speed up the development of Tumblr themes.
-The Tumblr theme documentation can be found [here] (http://www.tumblr.com/docs/en/custom_themes) to learn more.
+The goal was to remove redundant tags and use the least amount code to maintain easy theme development.

 Features
 --------

+* HTML5
 * Supports most post-types
 * Localization strings

 __Does not support__

 * Notes
-* Photoset post-type (Same as video post-type)
+* Photoset post-type (Merged with video post-type)
-* Group Blogs
+* Group Blogs (Coming soon as a branch)

 These were consciously not included to expedite the workflow.